Pain Management

 What is Rheumatoid Arthritis?

-Rheumatoid arthritis (RA) is a chronic autoimmune disorder in which the immune system attacks the joints and surrounding tissues, leading to inflammation, pain, and gradual joint damage.
+Rheumatoid arthritis is a chronic autoimmune disease where the immune system attacks the joints, causing inflammation, pain, and gradual joint damage.

 Common Causes